udu-games/UDU_SDK_package/README.md

 5. Paste the copied clone link (`https://github.com/udu-games/UDU_SDK.git`) into the input field and press `Add`.
 6. Unity will now fetch and integrate the UDU SDK package into your project.

-* Alternative way to Install the UDU SDK:
+### Method 2: Install from disk  using the Package Manager.

-1. From the repository click on Code -> Download ZIP.
+1. From the repository click on Code > Download ZIP.
 2. Download and extract the ZIP file to your pc.
 4. Open your Unity project and navigate the Unity Package Manager by clicking on `Window` > `Package Manager`.
 5. Click on the `+` button in the top-left corner of the Package Manager window and select `Add package from disk`.